 “Conversion” is the right to convert to an individual policy when group coverage ends.
-Michigan requires that conversion be offered when coverage terminate for certain reasons under a hospital, medical, surgical, or sick-care group policy if the individual had been covered for the previous 3 months (MI Stat.
+Michigan requires that conversion be offered when coverage terminates for certain reasons under a hospital, medical, surgical, or sick-care group policy if the individual had been covered for the previous three months (MI Stat.
 Sec.
 500.3612).
 Events terminating coverage that trigger the right to conversion include: